Master Program - 1st Phase of Direct Track

 Degree focus at University of Göttingen

-The Matter to Life (MtL) program at University of Göttingen focuses on the field of Complex Systems and Biological Physics.
-Students will learn experimental and theoretical tools and concepts which can be used to quantitatively study biological systems, and to investigate the physical and chemical principles that can either enable or constrain the emergence of life or life-like behaviors from inanimate matter.
+The MtL program at University of Göttingen focuses on the field of Complex Systems and Biological Physics.
+Students will learn theoretical concepts and experimental tools that can be used to quantitatively study biological systems.
+They will also investigate the physical and chemical principles that can either modulate the emergence of life or life-like behaviors from inanimate matter.

 - Soft Matter Physics